Meadowlark Memorials Products

 Gold leaf – A thin layer of gold that is set into engraved carvings, usually to enhance the carving.

 Grass marker – A rectangular, flat stone or bronze level with the ground.
-Also called a lawn-level marker – Flat Marker- an outdated term is flush marker.
+Also called a lawn-level marker – Flat Marker- an outdated term is a flush marker.

 Grout – The excess materials made while quarrying stone.